-Do you want to grow a healthy, happy baby, but feel like it's impossible to get evidenced-based information on staying healthy and low-risk?
+Do you want to grow a healthy, happy baby, but feel like it's impossible to get evidence-based information on staying healthy and low-risk?

 Are you wishing for someone to talk to about juggling the demands of pregnancy with parenting, homemaking, and working (not to mention fitting in food and exercise… and bonding with your unborn baby!)?